NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

 \subsection{Quality Assessment Metrics}

-Novel view synthesis via NeRF in the standard setting use visual quality assessment metrics for benchmarks.
+Novel view synthesis via NeRF uses visual quality assessment metrics for benchmarks.
 These metrics attempt to assess the quality of individual images either with (full-reference) or without (no-reference) ground truth images.
 Peak Signal to Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \cite{2004ssim}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{2018lpips} are by far the most commonly used in NeRF literature.